mysteriumnetwork/documentation/content/node-runners/troubleshooting/index.md

 **Note!**

-* `--wireguard.listen.ports` & `--p2p.listen.ports*` has been deprecated starting from the Testnet3+, use above flag to manually set range of listen ports.
+`--wireguard.listen.ports` & `--p2p.listen.ports` has been deprecated starting from the Testnet3+, use above flag to manually set range of listen ports.

+### Forward ports in your router

 A summary of the steps to setup a port forward in your router are: